Margsaniel/htxemergencycoders/notebooks/README.md

-Errors after git clone and git pull origin master
+Margret's errors after git clone and git pull origin master

 Margrets-MacBook-Pro:Project 1 margretsaniel$ git pull origin master
 fatal: not a git repository (or any of the parent directories): .git